 - Select the Configuration type as Manual and click Next.

-- To enroll in Hexnode MDM from the Apple Configurator, select New server and click Next.
+- To enroll in Hexnode UEM from the Apple Configurator, select New server and click Next.

 - The required Anchor certificates will be automatically added.
 Click Next.

 - Create an organization by providing your organizational details and click Next.

 - Select Generate a new supervision identity and click Next.

 - Select the iOS Setup Assistant steps that you want to show up in the device and click Prepare.